Average Joe (2003 TV series): Average Joe: Adam Returns

 The third season, Average Joe: Adam Returns, featured the return of rejected contestant Adam Mesh, this time as the object of the affections of 19 female contestants.
 The women in this situation were a mixture of fairly attractive and average, with the busload of "babes" arriving later sent home immediately by Adam.
 In the final episode, Adam chose saleswoman Samantha Trenk over schoolteacher Rachel Goetz.

 Average Joe: The Joes Strike Back

 The fourth season entitled Average Joe: The Joes Strike Back started airing on June 28, 2005.
 The name references The Empire Strikes Back.
 In this season, one rejected Joe from each week received a complete makeover and the opportunity at another chance with the show's beauty Anna Chudoba.
 In the end, Anna chose Average Joe Nathan Griffin over model/bartender Rocky Fain, breaking the "Joes" losing streak.
 A contestant on Average Joe: Hawaii, Alfred "Fredo" LaPonza, along with two other men, sued NBC claiming the network used ideas of theirs on the show.
-Matt Hoffman, who later appeared on Big Brother 12 (U.S.), was a contestant on Average Joe: The Joes Strike Back, and was eliminated on the first episode of the season.
+Matt Hoffman, who later appeared on Big Brother 12 (American season), was a contestant on Average Joe: The Joes Strike Back and was eliminated on the first episode of the season.